vend/jmxfetch/README.md

 JMXFetch uses [Maven](http://maven.apache.org) for its build system.

+Open in a Mavel container: `docker run -v $(pwd):/data:rw -it --rm maven:latest /bin/bash` then:

 In order to generate the jar artifact, simply run the ```mvn clean compile assembly:single``` command in the cloned directory.

 The distribution will be created under ```target/```.